bneedhamia/CurieBLEWeightMonitor/README.md

 - Calculations.ods = Spreadsheet of testing and design measurements.
 - loadsensorholder.FCStd = FreeCAD file for 3D printing hold-downs for the Load Sensors.
 - loadsensorholder.stl = the corresponding STL file, which you can print from a variety of 3D printers.
+- centeringguide.FCStd, .stl = FreeCAD and STL files for the nail centering guide to align the top and bottom plywood pieces.